Non Christian Religions

 ZANFWILL, I.

-They that Walk in Darkness Ghetto Tragedies
+They that Walk in Darkness Ghetto Tragedies.

 Edition: First Edition

 London: William Heinemann, 1899.
+First edition.
 Original orange cloth with gilt titles to the spine and shield of David design to the front board.
+There is a touch of darkening to the orange cloth, and a small stain to the bottom of the rear board.
+Mainly clean and tidy though.
+Owner's bookplate to the inside front board.
+Internally clean and tidy, with just a little darkening to the page edges.
 Jewish author and political activist, Israel Zangwill (1864 - 1926), was passionate about campaigning for the oppressed.
 He was best known for his work "Children of the Ghetto."
-Initial ad. leaf, half title, 32pp ads.
+Initial ad. leaf, half title, 32pp + ads.

 Book ID: 1632

-View basket More details Price: £10.00
+View basket More details Price: £20.00

 (more)